 Other changes:

-- Capital items which require support from Catchment Sensitive Farming Officers are now available in high, medium and low priority areas for water and air quality.
+• Capital items which require support from Catchment Sensitive Farming Officers are now available in high, medium and low priority areas for water and air quality.

-- A new Natural Flood Management has been created to offer new capital items for Disruption of Tramlines, Small and Large Leaky Dams.
+• A new Natural Flood Management has been created to offer new capital items for Disruption of Tramlines, Small and Large Leaky Dams.

 The Facilitation Fund helped groups of farmers, land managers and other environmental stakeholders to improve their natural environment.
 Typically, groups of farmers will prioritise one or two environmental issues that directly affect their holdings – for example water quality or farmland bird habitats.
 The funding provides the group with a third-party facilitator who assists in the running of the group, organising informative events and coordinating environmental activities on a landscape scale.
-This is now closed, with a new round expected in late 2023.

-Farming Grants and Subsidies
+Farming grants and subsidies

 See more insight and information about other grant funding schemes.